rbeyer/lpsc_template/README.txt

 lb_fig1.png				Sample figure, PNG format lpsc_abstract.tex		The template file.
-Modify this with your own abstract. lpscabs.sty				The package file for setting things up, no modifications needed.
+Modify this with your own abstract. lpscabs.sty				The package file for setting things up, no modifications needed. unsrtetal.bst			A BibTeX .bst file that functions like unsrtnat, but shortens long author lists.

     WARNING!
 WARNING!
 WARNING!